vdemichev/DiaNN/README.md

 * **Genes &ndash; Unique** (`Genes.MaxLFQ.Unique`) &ndash; gene-level quantities using only proteotypic (gene-specific) peptides.
 * **PTM Sites** &ndash; requires a `.site_report.parquet` next to the main report.
 When selected, a **localisation-confidence slider** (default >= 0.75) controls the minimum site-localisation probability.

-When **QuantUMS quality metrics** are detected in the data, two additional thresholds appear: a **per-sample quality** filter (minimum quality metric for each entity in each run) and an **average quality** filter (minimum average quality across runs).
-These provide an independent layer of quantitative quality control on top of standard FDR filtering and can be used to enhance the statistical analyses.
+When **QuantUMS quality metrics** are detected in the data, two additional thresholds appear: a **per-sample quality** filter (minimum quality metric for each entity in each run) and an **average quality** filter.
+The average threshold gives every effective run equal weight: available quality values from positive-quantity observations are averaged within each entity/run first, then those per-run means are averaged.
+This calculation is independent of the per-sample threshold.
+Correlation, plexDIA ratio, and PTM Site analyses disable the average threshold.
+These controls provide an independent layer of quantitative quality control on top of standard FDR filtering.

 **Analysis types**.
 Five analysis modes are available from the Analysis Type dropdown (Differential Abundance is selected by default):